CtrlK

 Actionability

-The skill is almost entirely descriptive principles and guidelines rather than concrete, executable instructions.
-There's one small Python example in the Comments section, but no actionable workflow for how Claude should actually transform code.
-It reads like a book summary, not an operational skill.
+The content is almost entirely descriptive principles and guidelines rather than concrete, executable instructions.
+There's one small Python example in the Comments section, but it's illustrative rather than actionable.
+There are no specific commands, refactoring recipes, or step-by-step procedures Claude can execute.

 1 / 3